muarshad01/LLM/Notes/lecture16_notes.md

 #### Causal Self Attention

-***

-* 05:00

 #### What is Causal Attention?

-* Causal attention also known as mask attention is a special form of attention.
+* Causal attention also known as __mask attention__ is a special form of attention.

-* It restricts the model to only consider the previous and the current inputs in a sequence, when processing any given token.
+* It restricts the model to __only consider the previous and the current inputs in a sequence__, when processing any given token.

 ***